dleeftink/QuickSet/readme.md

 ### Setters

 #### `.add(uint[, value])`
-Inserts single integers to the set with an optional weight/value within the configured integer range.
+Adds a single integer within the configured range (`clip` and `span` parameters), with an optional weight/value to the set.
 Useful for initialising a set with weights, or quickly adding integers to the set (use `.unique()` for even speedier insertion).
 Overwrites previously set values, but does not update the top-k window (use `.sum()` for this).

 Example: